samueldsingh/data-engineering/interview_questions/data-structures.md

 =====================

 ### 1. What are CRUD operations.Explain in detail
+It represents the four basic operations that can be performed on data in a persistent storage system, such as a database.
+Each operation serves a specific purpose and is commonly used in software development for managing and manipulating data.

+**1. Create:** In the context of a database, it typically corresponds to inserting a new row or document into a table or collection.
+For example, in a user management system, the Create operation allows the creation of new user accounts by providing details like username, password, email, etc.

+**Read:** In a database, the Read operation corresponds to querying and retrieving data from a table or collection.
+For instance, in an e-commerce application, the Read operation can be used to fetch product details based on a product ID or retrieve a list of all available products.

+**Update:**  In a database, the Update operation is typically performed by identifying the record to be modified based on a unique identifier (e.g., primary key) and then updating the desired fields.
+For example, in a customer relationship management (CRM) system, the Update operation can be used to change a customer's contact information, such as their phone number or address.

+**Delete:** In a database, the Delete operation corresponds to removing rows or documents from a table or collection.
+For instance, in a task management application, the Delete operation can be used to delete a task once it has been completed or is no longer required.

+CRUD operations provide the fundamental functionality for managing data in many software applications.
+They enable developers to create, retrieve, update, and delete data, allowing for efficient data manipulation and system maintenance.
+These operations are often implemented through structured query languages (SQL) for relational databases or through programming language constructs or libraries for other data storage systems, such as NoSQL databases or file systems.

+It's worth noting that while CRUD operations cover the basic data manipulation needs, more complex operations, such as searching, filtering, or aggregating data, may also be required in real-world applications.
+These operations often build upon the foundation provided by CRUD operations to provide more advanced data manipulation capabilities.

 ### 2. Sequence.Types.
 Operations on each sequence
+In programming, sequences are a fundamental data structure that represent an ordered collection of elements.
+The specific operations that can be performed on a sequence can vary depending on the programming language and the type of sequence being used.
+However, here are some common operations that can be performed on sequences:

+1. Accessing Elements:
+Sequences typically provide methods or syntax for accessing individual elements by their position or index within the sequence.
+For example:

+Getting an element at a specific index: `sequence[index]` Getting the first element: `sequence.first()`
+Getting the last element: `sequence.last()`

+2. Iterating over Elements:
+Sequences often provide mechanisms to iterate over the elements in a sequential manner.
+This allows you to perform actions on each element or apply transformations to the entire sequence.
+Common iteration methods include:

+- Using a loop construct, such as `for` or `while`, to iterate over each element.
+- Utilizing higher-order functions like `map`, `filter`, or `reduce` to perform operations on each element or transform the sequence.

+3. Adding Elements:
+Some sequences support adding elements to the end or a specific position within the sequence.
+This can be achieved through methods like `append`, `insert`, or `extend`.
+For example:

+- Adding an element to the end: `sequence.append(element)`
+- Inserting an element at a specific index: `sequence.insert(index, element)`

+4. Removing Elements:
+Sequences often provide methods to remove elements from the sequence based on their value or index.
+Common methods include `remove` and `pop`.
+For example:

+- Removing an element by value: `sequence.remove(element)`
+- Removing an element by index: `sequence.pop(index)`

+5. Sorting Elements:
+Sequences can typically be sorted in ascending or descending order based on a certain criterion.
+Sorting methods may include `sort` or `sorted`.
+For example:

+- Sorting the sequence in ascending order: `sequence.sort()`
+- Sorting the sequence and returning a new sorted sequence: `sortedSequence = sorted(sequence)`

+6. Searching and Filtering:
+Sequences often provide methods or functions to search for specific elements or filter elements based on certain conditions.
+Common methods include `find`, `index`, or `filter`.
+For example:

+- Finding the first occurrence of an element: `sequence.find(element)`
+- Finding the index of an element: `sequence.index(element)`
+- Filtering elements based on a condition: `filteredSequence = filter(lambda x: condition(x), sequence)`

+These are just a few examples of the operations that can be performed on sequences.
+The specific operations and methods available may vary depending on the programming language and the type of sequence (e.g., arrays, lists, tuples, etc.) being used.
+It's always recommended to refer to the documentation or programming language's standard library for the exact sequence operations and their usage.

 ### 3. HTTP Request methods for CRUD.
 Explain in detail
 HTTP (Hypertext Transfer Protocol) provides a set of request methods or verbs that define the intended action to be performed on a resource.
 These methods are often used in web